Announcing Book Six in the series: 'Women with an Attitude'.

 Meanwhile, George’s mother, who lives with him and his children, meets the famous Egyptologist, Sir Reginald Whitaker.
 After a whirlwind courtship, Sir Reginald asks Mrs. Russell to marry him and join him in Thebes.

-Mrs. Russell can’t leave her son and grandchildren to fend for themselves.
+Mrs. Russell won’t leave her son and grandchildren to fend for themselves.
 Mindful of George’s political future, she devises a scheme to find him a suitable wife.

 Only a lady will do.

-Leaving George, who fancies himself a dragon-slayer, with the impossible task of finding a solution to satisfy both ladies.
+Leaving George with the impossible task of finding a solution to satisfy both ladies.

 Buy Your Copy Here